76ers vs. Nets: Betting Trends, Record ATS, Home/Road Splits

 Additional Nets Insights & Trends

-- Brooklyn has a 4-6 record against the spread while going 6-4 overall in its past 10 games.
+- Brooklyn has a 3-7 record against the spread while finishing 5-5 overall in its past 10 contests.

-- In their past 10 contests, the Nets have gone over the total five times.
+- In their past 10 games, the Nets have hit the over four times.

 - When it scores more than 110.9 points, Brooklyn is 35-15 against the spread and 35-15 overall.